-As part of obtaining reasonable assurance about whether the NRCS's consolidated financial statements as of and for the year ended September 30, 2023 are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the consolidated financial statements.
+As part of obtaining reasonable assurance about whether the NRCS's consolidated financial statements as of and for the year ended September 30, 2022 are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the consolidated financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 24-01.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 22-01.

 We also performed tests of the NRCS's compliance with certain provisions referred to in Section 803(a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
 Providing an opinion on compliance with FFMIA was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances in which the NRCS's financial management systems did not substantially comply with the (1) Federal financial management systems requirements, (2) applicable Federal accounting standards, and (3) the United States Government Standard General Ledger at the transaction level.
+The results of our tests disclosed instances, described in Exhibit III, in which the NRCS's financial management systems did not substantially comply with the applicable Federal accounting standards and the United States Government Standard General Ledger at the transaction level.
+The results of our tests disclosed no instances in which the NRCS's financial management systems did not substantially comply with the Federal financial management system requirements.